An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: magphys : testing and calibration

 Finally, we turn to the stellar mass.
-It is expected that the mass-dominant stellar population in these galaxies arises from the longer lived intermediate and old stars, which can be traced from the rest-frame $H$-band luminosity.
-At $z\sim$\,2, this corresponds to the mid-infrared, around 6$\mu$m and so in Fig. \ref{fig:obs_pred} we plot the {\sc magphys}-derived stellar mass as a function of the observed-frame IRAC 5.8-$\mu$m magnitude.
+It is expected that the dominant stellar population by mass in these galaxies arises from the lower mass stars, which can be better traced from the rest-frame $H$-band luminosity.
+At $z\sim$\,2, this corresponds to the mid-infrared, around $\sim$6$\mu$m and so in Fig. \ref{fig:obs_pred} f) we plot the {\sc magphys}-derived stellar mass as a function of the observed-frame IRAC 5.8-$\mu$m magnitude.
 As expected, brighter 5.8-$\mu$m magnitudes correspond to higher stellar masses, and for SMGs in the range $z\sim$\,1.8--3.4 we derive a correlation with $\log M_\ast =(-0.25\pm0.03)\,S_{5.8}+(16.4\pm0.6)$.
 We also overlay the prediction of mass for a median $H$-band mass-to-light ratio (1.155) for our sample SMGs and find that it follows the observed properties well.
-The correlation in Fig.~\ref{fig:obs_pred} shows a scatter of 0.05\,dex at fixed 5.8\,$\mu$m magnitude on average.
-This scatter is due to variations in the star-formation history and dust extinction, but is also correlated with the predicted mass-weighted age of the stellar population in the sense that for a given observed 5.8-$\mu$m magnitude, the lower the stellar mass the younger the inferred age of the galaxy.
-We note that independent tests of the reliability of the {\sc magphys} predictions for the reddening and stellar masses using the simulated {\sc eagle} galaxies also provide mutual support for the reliability of the other parameter, given the strong covariance expected between these two quantities in any SED fit.
+The correlation in Fig.~\ref{fig:obs_pred} f) shows a scatter of 0.05\,dex at fixed 5.8\,$\mu$m magnitude on average.
+This scatter is due to variations in the star-formation history and dust extinction, but is also correlated with the predicted mass-weighted age of the stellar population in the sense that for a given observed 5.8-$\mu$m magnitude, the younger the inferred age of the galaxy the lower the stellar mass.
+We note that independent tests of the reliability of the {\sc magphys} predictions for the reddening and stellar masses using the simulated {\sc eagle} galaxies also provide mutual support for the reliability of the other parameter, given the strong covariance expected between these two quantities in any SED fit (see Fig. A2 in Appendix \ref{appendixA}).